 The first time you try, usually you can get to 3 months with no periods and then you get some spotting.
-When you get spotting, come off the pills for 5 days (you’ll get a withdrawal bleed during that time) then go back on your pill or ring (a new one) one the 6th day whether or not you are still bleeding.
-You’ll get further each time i.e. the 1st time, you get to 3 months with no period, and then the 2nd time – 6 months with no period, then 1 yr, then Voilà, no more periods!
+If you get spotting and you have used at least 3 weeks of active pills in a row, come off the pills for 5 days (you’ll get a withdrawal bleed during that time) then go back on your pill or ring (a new one) one the 6th day whether or not you are still bleeding.
+You should be able to get further each time i.e. the 1st time, you get to 3 months with no period, and then the 2nd time – 6 months with no period, then 1 yr, then Voilà, no more periods!

 In an article by Malcolm Gladwell, you can read here about how the co-inventor of the Pill created the pill to have a 1 week withdrawal bleed (fake period) because he wanted to help facilitate “the rhythm method” which was acceptable to the Catholic church.
 However his co-founders knew that “a cycle of any desired length could presumably be produced.”

 The article also states that “incessant menstruation” is a modern construct.
 That women, in our “natural state,” wouldn’t have as many periods as we have in the modern world.
 In Mali, women only have about 101 periods in their lives.
 This is because they start having periods later, which means fewer periods per year, and they have more babies and breastfeed longer.
 Meanwhile in the U.S., we have ~ 350-400 periods in our lifetimes.
 We have endometrial cancer and ovarian cancer from all that extra building of the lining and shedding of the lining and popping out eggs each month – in Mali, they have none.